buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcEvaporativeCooler.md

 # IfcEvaporativeCooler

-An evaporative cooler is a device that cools air by saturating it with water vapor.
+An evaporative cooler is a device that cools air by saturating it with water vapor.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >